christdiedforoursins/jekyll-gospel-presentation/pages/index.md

 *“For all have sinned, and come short of the glory of God;”*
 — *Romans 3:23*

-Sin leads to condemnation, and its price is eternal death in a place known as hell:
+Sin leads to condemnation, and the payment for that sin is eternal death in a place known as hell:

 *“For the wages of sin is death; but the gift of God is eternal life through Jesus Christ our Lord.”*
 — *Romans 6:23*

 ## How to Receive Eternal Life

-To have eternal life and be forgiven of sins, we need to place our faith in Jesus Christ.
+To receive eternal life and be forgiven of sins, we need to place our faith in the sacrifice Jesus Christ made on the cross.
 It is not about our own works, but about trusting in what Jesus has already done:

 *“Believe on the Lord Jesus Christ, and thou shalt be saved,”*
 — *Acts 16:31*